Highball (film)

 Highball is a 2002 American comedy film directed by Noah Baumbach, and written by Baumbach, Carlos Jacott, and Christopher Reed.
 Shot in 1997, Highball was never completed to Baumbach's satisfaction and he ultimately abandoned it.
 In April 2002, a version of the film assembled by the producers was released on DVD against Baumbach's wishes.
 Upon release, the film was credited as having been directed by "Ernie Fusco" and written by "Jesse Carter" after being disowned by Baumbach and his co-writers.

 Plot

 Newlyweds Diane and Travis decide to improve their social life by throwing parties in their Brooklyn apartment.
 Over the course of a year, the couple stages three events: a birthday party; a Halloween party; and a New Year's Eve party.
 The film explores how friendships and relationships are tested during each of these social gatherings.

 Production

-The film was shot over six days in 1997, financed with money added to Baumbach's previous film Mr. Jealousy, as additional content, filmed in six days, after completion of Mr. Jealousy, using the short ends from that production.
+The film was shot over six days in 1997, financed with money added to Baumbach's previous film Mr. Jealousy, using the short ends from that production.